 Visit Lincoln Home National Historic Site

-Self-Guided Tour of Lincoln Presidential Museum
+Self-guided tour of Lincoln Presidential Museum

-Lunch on own at Doc's Soda Fountain
+Lunch on own at Doc's Soda Fountain in Girard, IL

 Visit Henry's Rabbit Ranch